 Homemade Skinny Basil Pesto is perfect for so many recipes!
 Leaving out the pine nuts does not reduce the flavor of this basil pesto, it just reduces calories! woohoo!
-This is a healthy basil pesto recipe that can make so many recipes from basil pesto pasta, pesto zoodle noodles to my very popular Healthy Tuscan Bean Salad!
+This is a healthy pesto recipe that can make so many recipes from basil pesto pasta, pesto zoodles to my very popular Healthy Tuscan Bean Salad!
 A low-fat basil pesto because I make this without pignoli nuts.
 It’s a perfect way to add flavor to so many meals and appetizers, without adding extra calories!

 My garden is blooming and one of my favorite herbs is basil!
 I love basil because I can grow it year round.
 Basil is so versatile and I love that I can make a healthy pesto recipe using basil without using pine nuts.
 I have a low-fat pesto that makes amazing pesto pasta, chicken pesto, shrimp pesto….endless possibilities.

 Skinny Basil Pesto is so much better than any store-bought pesto recipe loaded with preservatives.
 Being homemade, this is a healthy pesto recipe using clean ingredients and to keep calories lower, this is a nut-free pesto that everyone enjoys and perfect for those with a nut allergy.

 How much pesto do you put on pasta?

 On one pound of pasta, I start with 1/2 cup.
 Check for seasoning and depends what else I am adding to the pasta.

 Yes.
 To freeze, put 2 Tablespoons of the pesto into each bucket of an ice cube tray and then once frozen, place each cube into a freezer bags.
 Basil Pesto can be kept in the freezer for about 3 months.

 How long can Healthy Basil Pesto be kept in the fridge?